Amar-Gill/amar-vault/blog-posts/react-leaflet-custom-control.md

 This gives us a basic leaflet map centered on London, England.
 It has a zoom control and click and drag functionality set up by default.

 ### Creating our Custom Control
-Before we make the interactive control element, let's see how to add an arbitrary html element as an control overlay to the leaflet map instance.
+Before we make the interactive control element, let's see how to add an arbitrary html element as a control overlay to the leaflet map instance.
 A leaflet control has the type of `Control` with the additional `onAdd` and `onRemove` properties:

 ```tsx
 import { Control, DomUtil } from 'leaflet';